Frederick Selous: Death and legacy

-On 4 January 1917, Selous was fighting in the bush war on the banks of the Rufiji River against German colonial Schutztruppen, which outnumbered his troops five to one.
+On 4 January 1917, Selous was fighting on the banks of the Rufiji River against German colonial Schutztruppen, which outnumbered his troops five to one.
 That morning, he was creeping forward in combat during a minor engagement in which he raised his head and binoculars to locate the enemy.
 He was shot in the head by a German sniper and was killed instantly.

 Upon getting the news, former US President Theodore Roosevelt, his close friend, wrote:

 He led a singularly adventurous and fascinating life, with just the right alternations between the wilderness and civilization.
 He helped spread the borders of his people's land.
 He added much to the sum of human knowledge and interest.
 He closed his life exactly as such a life ought to be closed, by dying in battle for his country while rendering her valiant and effective service.
 Who could wish a better life or a better death, or desire to leave a more honorable heritage to his family and his nation?

 He was buried under a tamarind tree near the place of his death, at Chokawali on the Rufiji River, in today's Selous Game Reserve, Tanzania, in a modest, flat stone grave with a simple bronze plaque reading: "CAPTAIN F.C.
 SELOUS D.S.O., 25TH ROYAL FUSILIERS, KILLED IN ACTION 4.1.17."
 Exactly a year later, on 4 January 1918, his son, Captain Frederick Hatherley Bruce MC, who was a pilot in the Royal Flying Corps, was killed in a flight over Menin Road, Belgium.